jameshaydon/lawvere/README.md

       cons  = !head{ next } !tail{ mapNext } <cons.> ]
 ```

-We explicitely sequence the effects, using composition, on first the head and then the tail of the list.
+We explicitly sequence the effects, using composition, on first the head and then the tail of the list.

 The Freyd category is still totally abstract, to actually use it we must define a functor to a category we know how to "execute":